Habit Stacking: How to Build New Habits by Piggy-Backing on Old Ones

 That's where most habit systems quietly fail.
 You can have the perfect stack written down and still skip it on day four because nothing happens if you do.

-FineStreak adds the missing piece.
+FineStreak is an accountability app with financial stakes and daily check-ins via AI phone call, and it adds the missing piece.
 You set your stacked habit as a daily commitment.
-You pick a fine between one and five dollars.
+You pick a fine between one and fifty dollars.
 Every day an AI calls your phone, asks if you did it, and logs the answer.
 Miss it, and the fine is real money leaving your account.

 Your stack tells your brain when to act.
 The call and the fine make sure you actually do.